AngelineVenicia/Smart-Shopping-Cart/README.md

 3. QR Code Payment: Generates a QR code for payment, allowing users to pay by simply scanning the code with their mobile devices.

 4. Human-Following Feature: Implemented using Arduino and ultrasonic sensors to optimize user navigation and convenience within the retail environment.

+# How It Works

+Item Detection: Items placed on the cart are visually detected and identified using machine learning technologies.

+Automatic Billing: Identified items are automatically added to the cart, and the bill is generated instantaneously.

+QR Code Generation: A QR code for the bill is generated, allowing users to complete the payment by scanning the code.

+Human-Following: The cart is equipped with an Arduino and ultrasonic sensors to follow the user around the store, optimizing convenience.

+# Components

+Machine Learning Algorithms: For accurate and instant recognition of items.

+QR Code Generator: For generating the payment QR code.

+Arduino and Ultrasonic Sensors: For the human-following feature